Hog statue.

 Dothan, Alabama

-The Monument to the Hog looks west towards the highway from a break in the tree line.
+The Monument to the Hog looks west toward the highway from a break in the tree line.
 The business in the nearest building seemed abandoned, though an old railroad track under the overpass was still in operation.
 When we stopped, the porcine scrap metal sculpture was wrapped in strings of Christmas tree lights.

-The pig is labeled "Emfinger Steel," apparently a previous employer; we are informed by tipster Jennifer Roberts that "The land was sold by Ginger Emfinger Lucas to W. R. Strickland from Birmingham, AL - Emfinger Steel is not associated with Mr. Strickland or any business that he owns."
+The pig was labeled "Emfinger Steel," apparently a previous employer; we are informed by tipster Jennifer Roberts that "The land was sold by Ginger Emfinger Lucas to W. R. Strickland from Birmingham, AL - Emfinger Steel is not associated with Mr. Strickland or any business that he owns."

 Monument to the Hog